We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 Eligibility:

-Written description of experience effectively teaching economic and personal finance concepts using innovative, culturally responsive, and creative teaching practices in a K-12 setting.
+Experience effectively teaching economic and/or personal finance concepts using innovative, culturally responsive, and creative teaching practices in a K-12 setting.

-MN licensed K-12 classroom teacher in a public, private or parochial school for the 2024-2025 school year.
+MN licensed K-12 classroom teacher in a public, charter, or private school.